cyanmishra92/PyBrachPredSim/README.md

 ```

 - `--branches` (optional): Specifies the number of branches to generate.
 Default is 10,000.
-- `--seed` (optional): Specifies the random seed for reproducibility.
+- `--seed` (compulsory): Specifies the random seed as your PSU ID for reproducibility.

 The generated trace is stored in a file called `branch_trace.csv` and contains two columns:
 - **BranchAddress**: The address of the branch instruction.